Raogurucharan/Linked-list-Important-Question/README.md

 # Linked-list-Important-Question
-This repository contains most commonly asked interview questions on linked list all in a single file.
+This repository contains most commonly asked interview questions on linked list and its code all in a single file.